-On June 28, 2017, the District Board of Directors (Board) approved a two-year operating and capital budget for FY 2017-18 and FY 2018-19.
+On June 19, 2019, the District Board of Directors (Board) approved a two-year operating and capital budget for FY 2019-20 and FY 2020-21.
 During the two-year budget cycle, funds are appropriated in the first fiscal year only and then the District returns to the Board one year later to present its "second-year revised" budget, which is revised based on changed assumptions to the originally published figures for the second year.

-On June 20, 2018, the Board approved the FY 2018-19 operating and capital "second-year revised" budget.
-The operating budget anticipates total revenues of \$18.6 million, which is an overall increase of \$0.4 million over the prior year.
+On June 24, 2020, the Board approved the FY 2020-21 operating and capital "second-year revised" budget.
+The operating budget anticipates total revenues of \$21.1 million, which is an overall increase of \$1.3 million over the prior year.
 On April 17, 2019, the Board approved modifying the District's water rates and meter service charges.
 This action approved an overall revenue increase from rates and charges of 6.5 percent on May 1, 2019 and another 6.5 percent overall rate and charge increase on May 1, 2020.
-Another water rate study is scheduled to occur in 2021, which may result in new water rate and charge increases in 2021.
-Operating expenses for FY 2019-20 are budgeted at \$16.3 million or approximately \$1.4 million higher than the prior year.
-The increase is largely due to the increased cost of water.
-The Board also approved a modest two percent increase in salaries and benefits in Fiscal Year 2019-20.
+Due to the COVID-19 pandemic, the second rate increase was delayed a month and was implemented on June 1, 2020.
+Another water rate study is currently in progress, which may result in new water rate and charge increases in 2021 and 2022.
+Operating expenses for FY 2020-21 are budgeted at \$16.9 million or approximately \$0.6 million higher than the prior year.
+This is largely due to the increased cost of water tied to the upcoming short-term repairs to Lake Hodges.
+The Board's approval of a modest two percent increase in salaries and benefits in Fiscal Year 2020-21 also contributed to the increase in operating expenses.

-The capital budget anticipates capital costs at \$2.7 million, which is on par with the average for the next seven years.
-This includes \$980,000 for District capital improvements and \$1.75 million for capital contributions to the R.E.
+The capital budget anticipates capital costs at \$3.3 million, which is on par with the average for the next seven years.
+This includes \$1.4 million for District capital improvements and \$1.9 million for capital contributions to the R.E.
 Badger Joint Facilities.

 Like many other water agencies, the District faces numerous challenges during the budget cycle.
 These include continued commitments to capital improvements to both District and Joint Facilities, and the sizeable short- and long-term investments to ensure system reliability and the safety of the water served to customers.
-Other budgeting challenges include the uncertainty of the amount local supply and the ever-increasing costs of wholesale water.
-These, as well as other factors impact the water purchase budget, which is the single largest expense category for the District.
+A major issue soon to face the District is how to finance the longer-term improvements to the Lake Hodges Dam as required by the California Department of the Safety of Dams (DSOD).
+An extensive structural assessment of the dam identified repair costs ranging from \$74 million to \$120 million.
+Per the Amended Lake Hodges Agreement, the District is required to pay 10.7 percent of the Operating and Maintenance and Capital costs associated with any repairs to the dam.
+Other budgeting challenges include the effects of the COVID-19 pandemic, uncertainty of the amount of local water supply and the everincreasing costs of wholesale water.